 Nootropics are a class of substances that enhance and improve brain function.
 Also referred to as cognitive boosters, nootropics are used to improve cognition, mood, memory, motivation, and focus.
-Each of these areas of brain operation is reliant on different processes in the brain, so different nootropics need to be taken to affect each function.
+Each of these areas of brain operation is reliant on different processes in the brain.
+So, while each nootropic is a brain-enhancing supplement, different nootropics need to be taken to affect different brain functions.

 Nootropics can be natural, such as certain vitamins or herb extracts, or synthetic, which are man-made compounds such as racetams.